With that in mind, we use a rule of thumb for identifying which costs can be claimed as business expenses:

 Perhaps you’ve used a personal credit for business expenses like travel or online purchases.
 All you need to do is make a list and send it to your accountant.

 Make sure to keep the invoices.
-While they might not be necessary for your financial statements, the ATO still requires that they be kept for at least seven years.
+While they might not be necessary for your financial statements, the IRD still requires that they be kept for at least seven years.

 Many people believe some of the expenses below are business related.
 They aren’t!